If a pelvis injury has set you back, we'll help you move forward

 Injuries may take at least 2 to 3 months to heal, during which time the patient will need to be on crutches to avoid putting pressure on the damaged area.
 He may need lengthy physiotherapy to restore movement and muscle function and may walk with a limp afterwards.

 The most serious types of pelvic injury may involve multiple fractures leading to significant disability.
-An external fixator may be necessary, with long screws inserted into the bones on both sides and attached to a frame outside the body in order to stabilise the pelvic area.
+An external fixator may be necessary, with long screws inserted into the bones on both sides and attached to a frame outside the in order to stabilise the pelvic area.